alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 no one can take them away from you.

 When I got the AI residency offer, I treated it as a 1 year trial run of whether I wanted to keep doing research.
-After that year, I decided that yeah, research was cool, and I liked Brain, so I went for a riskier plan: get enough publications out of my industry research to create a PhD-equivalent body of work.
+After that year, I decided that yeah, research was cool, and I liked Google, so I went for a riskier plan: get enough publications out of my industry research to create a PhD-equivalent body of work.
 If I got there, no one would care I didn't formally have a PhD.
 This wouldn't